 This course offers a broad overview of the history of young adolescent psychology, its advocates, researchers and its implications for middle level educational practices.
 Among the practices addressed will be the utilization of differentiated instruction to promote differentiated learning in young adolescents.
-Prerequisites: EDU 2113, 2131, 2313, 2463, and a GPA of 3.0 in EDU courses.
+Prerequisites: EDU 2131, 2463, 3.0 GPA in EDU courses, and 3.0 GPA in content area courses.